lisa-lumos/Snowflake/03-loading-data-into-sf.md

 The Web Interface for loading data (combines put and copy command into one operation) is only intended for loading small numbers of files of limited size (up to 50 MB).

+The COPY command supports:
+- Column reordering, column omission, and casts
+- The ENFORCE_LENGTH | TRUNCATECOLUMNS option can truncate text strings that exceed the target column length.

 ## Best practices for data loading
 - Data files >= 100-250 MB compressed.